MapsPeople/docs/collections/_product/index.md

 ## Prerequisites for a Custom MapsIndoors Solution

-When you order a MapsIndoors solution your organisation needs to provide MapsPeople with floor plans for each of the buildings you want to have indoor navigation for.
+When you buy MapsIndoors your organisation needs to provide MapsPeople with floor plans for each of the buildings you want to have indoor navigation for.

 When we receive these they will be digitised and positioned correctly in “the world” aka on the underlying Google Map.
 This is what we define as a solution, for which you will get a MapsIndoors API key.
 Using this API key when working with the SDKs will unlock your custom solution.

 ## Content Management System